tinacms/tina.io/content/docs/reference/self-hosted/database-adapter/vercel-kv.md

 The Vercel KV database adapter allows you to use the [Vercel KV](https://vercel.com/docs/storage/vercel-kv) database with Tina.
 This adapter uses the [Upstash Redis client](https://www.npmjs.com/package/@upstash/redis), allowing it to also work with [Upstash Redis](https://docs.upstash.com/redis) as well.

-To get started, you will need to setup some environment variables.
+To get started, you will need to set up some environment variables.

 First copy your values from the Vercel or Upstash dashboard.